Egg Donor FAQs

 Read full answer →

-Common disqualifying factors include history of substance abuse or addiction, certain mental health conditions (severe depression, bipolar disorder.
+Common disqualifying factors include history of substance abuse or addiction, certain mental health conditions (severe depression, bipolar disorder, schizophrenia), BMI.

 Read full answer →